-I’m Steph, a Michigander turned (mostly) solo world traveler currently adventuring my way around Latin America, while my home is based in Puebla, Mexico.
+I’m Steph, a Michigander turned (mostly) solo world traveler currently adventuring my way around Latin America, while my home is based in Puerto Vallarta, Mexico.

 But how did I get here exactly?

-A day before the flight home from my first trip abroad in Thailand, I canceled my ticket.
+A day before the flight home from my first trip abroad, to Thailand, I canceled my ticket.